mwidner/mwidner.github.io/_pages/about.md

 About Me
 ======

 I work as the Academic Technology Specialist for the Division of Literatures, Cultures, and Languages (DLCL).
-My role is to work with faculty and their research assistants as a consultant, collaborator, and innovator in DLCL-based digital humanities and instructional technology projects.
-I also organize and present workshops and lectures on practices and theories in these realms.
+A member of the Stanford Libraries' [https://cidr.stanford.edu](Center for Interdisciplinary Digital Research), I collaborate with faculty and their research assistants on digital humanities and instructional technology projects.
+I also teach courses on literature and digital humanities, write software, present workshops, and publish research.

 About this Site
 ======